-Not sure what type of mower you need?
-At the bottom of our list of the best lawn mower picks, there's an advice section, which talks you through everything from choosing the right lawn mower size for your garden to the different power options – scroll down to read that first if you need to.
+If you aren't sure what type of mower you need, we have included more buying advice at the end of our list.
+Our advice section talks you through everything from choosing the right lawn mower size for your garden to the different power options – scroll down to read that first if you need to.

 If you’re after a good all-rounder and your lawn is an average size (ie: not a massive expanse of meadow), then this Bosch Rotak 32 is for you.